RIMOWow/testing-cp3402/README.md

 For Eclipse users, I provided a sample project which orgnized as Eclipse way.
 You can download it from [here](https://github.com/daimajia/AndroidImageSlider/releases/download/v1.0.9/AndroidImageSlider-Eclipse.zip), and make some changes to fit your project.

 Notice: It's the version of 1.0.9, it may not update any more.
-You can update manu
+You can update manually by yourself.

+### Step 2

+Add permissions (if necessary) to your `AndroidManifest